Sales Training London Pyrrhic Victories Ben Franklin said

 You're not in sales to get your emotional needs met, you're in sales to go to the bank.
 Always remember why you're doing it.
 Stick to your real agenda, don't lose the deal because you want to score points.
 Remember King Pyrrhus.
 He won the battle only to lose the war because his army was so badly depleted.
 Pick your battles.
 Learn how to fall back.

-Have a question for Marcus?
-Ask or leave a comment below!
+Have a question for Marcus or want to leave a comment?
+Click here.